carpentries/instructor-training/episodes/21-carpentries.md

 ---

 In becoming a certified [Carpentries Instructor](https://carpentries.org/instructors/), you are also becoming part of a community of like-minded volunteers.
+Our most active members draw upon this community for support and mentorship, pursuing goals that matter to them and creating relationships across the globe.
 This section provides some background on
-[The Carpentries]({{ site.carpentries_site }}) organization, how to participate in one of our primary activities (running workshops), and other ways to get involved with the community.
+[The Carpentries]({{ site.carpentries_site }}) organization, how we are structured, and a few ways you might wish to participate (including by teaching workshops!).

 ## A Brief History